jan-vince/smallgdpr/README.md

 * Install plugin.
 * Go October's settings page and click on GDPR > Cookies.
-  * Go to tab Import and click button Import settings.
+  * Go to tab Import and click button `Import default settings`.
   * Go to tab Cookies, add your JS code to cookies group as you need.

 * Go to CMS part of October.